nestjs/docs.nestjs.com/content/microservices/kafka.md

 }
 ```

-If your endpoint involves slow processing time for each message you should consider using the `heartbeat` callback.
-To do this, use the `getHeartbeat()` method of the `KafkaContext` which will send heartbeat to the broker, as follows:
+If your handler involves a slow processing time for each received message you should consider using the `heartbeat` callback.
+To retrieve the `heartbeat` function, use the `getHeartbeat()` method of the `KafkaContext`, as follows:

 ```typescript
 @@filename()